lenkaotap/clbokea.github.io/_features/03-assign.md

 Looking at the interactive map of the districts of San Francisco, one can see that the most likely place to find a prostitute would be in the Tenderloin district, followed by the Mission, Northern, and Central districts.

+The data is in normalized form, which means that the incidents are divided by the square meters of the district.
+This provides a more realistic overview of where prostitution crime incidents are most dense.